AIware Leadership Bootcamp 2024

 Gopi Krishnan Rajbahadur

-This session will cover different ways of aligning a FM.
-Covered topics include
+This session will cover different ways of aligning a Foundation Model (FM).
+Covered topics include:

 • A general overview of FM pre-training